List of capoeira techniques: Godeme

 Backhand strike, normally to the face.
 The hand can made into a fist making it a backfist or done openhanded as a slap.
 When swinging, the arms are relaxed making the strike faster and the sting more painful.
 The godeme is obviously an aggressive attack.
 According to Capoeira lore, the move was named when Mestre Bimba was sparring with some Americans.
 He was establishing the names they had for various techniques when performed this strike to the head to his partner, who responded with a hearty "God damn!" which Mestre Bimba assumed was their name for it.
 While the error was explained to him afterwards, he liked the name enough to retain it.

 Telefone

 An attack with both hands slapping the opponent's ears at the same time.
 This attack is used rarely in the roda as it is considered too aggressive.
 The telefone is very painful and disorienting because of the sudden burst of air pressure entering the ear canal.
 It is possible for this attack, if done in a malicious way, to cause permanent damage to the eardrum.
 Its name is a use of wordplay based on a telephone call.

-Head butts

-Arpão de Cabeça

-This is a headbutt that involved the capoeirista throwing his full body into the headbutt.
-While the cabeçda can be seen as playful, this is its more violent cousin.
-By usually ducking under a kick or punch, the player will spring forward with full force targeting the head, stomach, or groin.

-Cabeçada

-The Cabeçada (pronounced: ka-be-SA-da, lit.: headbutt) is an offensive movement of Capoeira in which the attacker pushes the opponent with his head or forehead.
-Generally a cabeçada is performed when the opponent is executing an open aú (cartwheel) but can be performed against any move where the belly of an opponent is exposed.
-A less playful version of this technique is when instead of the forehead both elbows are pushed into the defender's abdomen.
-Another variation on this technique involves first entering a push-up like position but with the hips raised the head is then thrust forward into the target.
-This is usually used when both players are on the ground.

-Escorumelo

-This is a less playful headbutt that moves in an upward direction.
-The head goes under the attack and comes up hitting the bottom of the chin.
-This gives it the same application as an uppercut combined with the weight of the entire body rising along with the head.